Sesame oil is a boon to humanity!

 Sesame seed is rich in a number of nutrients, including calcium, copper, manganese, iron, zinc, thiamine, and magnesium.
-It also contains a good bit of dietary fiber, supporting a healthy colon.
+It also contains a good bit of dietary fibre, supporting a healthy colon.

 SESAME OIL AND AYURVEDA TRADITIONAL USES

 The sesame seed, from an Ayurvedic perspective, is sweet, pungent, astringent, and bitter, and has a heating effect.
-Its greatest benefit is in balancing vata.
-The heating nature of sesame can also be good for kapha, though you must be careful in cases of excess kapha as it is also heavy and building.
+Its greatest benefit is in balancing Vata.
+The healing nature of sesame can also be good for Kapha, though you must be careful in cases of excess Kapha as it is also heavy and building.
 It grows in a dry climate, and in turn, is beneficial when the dry quality is in excess.

 Nourishing, calming and warming, sesame oil is a fundamental part of the nurturing Ayurvedic massage tradition of India.
 Self-massage with sesame oil is highly recommended for these benefits: